BenWolfaardt/Coding_Challenge_Websites/README.md

 > Regarding Big **O** and Memory footprint in the below sections - note that these values are those receivd in the LeetCode submissions.

 - Should you want to see more details and *your machines* performance you can run the code in the `if __name__ == "__main__":` section.
-- Run the code a few times to see how much of a difference can be observed due to the aforementioned issues.
+- Run the code a few times to see how much of a difference in *execution time* can be observed due to the aforementioned issues.

 #### 127 Word Ladder